Register to get access to free programming courses with interactive exercises

 }

-The users users has several keys: admin and moderator, whose values are arrays of users.
-A slightly modified each loop syntax is used to output this list with job titles.
-In it, you need to get the key name and the array.
+The users have several admin and moderator keys, which values are arrays of users.
+We can use a slightly modified each loop syntax to output this list with job titles.
+We need to get the key name and the array in it:

 each people, position in users